 Medical Editor: John P. Cunha, DO, FACOEP

-Albenza (albendazole) is used to treat certain infections caused by worms such as pork tapeworm and dog tapeworm.
-Albenza is a broad spectrum anthelmintic, or anti-worm medication.
-Common side effects include nausea, vomiting, abdominal pain, headache, or temporary hair loss.
+Albenza (albendazole) is a broad spectrum anthelmintic, or anti-worm medication used to treat certain infections caused by worms such as pork tapeworm and dog tapeworm.
+Common side effects of Albenza include:

 Our Albenza (albendazole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have any of these serious side effects:

 - fever, sore throat, and headache with a severe blistering, peeling, and red skin rash; or